jon-batscha/klaviyo-extraction-sdk/README.md

 2. Create a segment of new profiles created over the past day
 3. every day, only extract profile IDs from that segment, and add them to the store of IDs

+## Extractable Data

+This SDK is a work in progress; it currently supports extracting the following data:

+- metrics
+- metric events
+- profile ids
+- profiles
+- lists
+- list memberships

+* NOTE: Please see the [extractor class](https://github.com/jon-batscha/klaviyo-extraction-sdk/blob/master/extractor.py) for details on use/implementation

 ## Dependencies